Finding the nonnegative minimal solutions of Cauchy PDEs in a volatility-stabilized market: Numerical solution to optimal arbitrage

-We study the Bessel process and some of its properties, as the Bessel process is closely related to stock capital $\mathcal X (\cdot)$. \begin{definition} For every $m \geq 0$ and $x \geq 0$, the unique strong solution of the equation
+We first define the squared Bessel process the Bessel process below. \begin{definition} For every $m \geq 0$ and $x \geq 0$, the unique strong solution of the equation

-is called the square of $m$-dimensional Bessel process started at $x$. $W_t$ is a linear Brownian motion with quadratic variation $\langle W, W \rangle _t = t$, $t \ge 0$.
-Based on process $Q_t$, the $m$-dimensional Bessel process follows as its positive square root

-\end{definition} In \cite{goia2009bessel}, it is shown that \eqref{eq:besselQ} has a unique strong solution for all $m \geq 0$ and $x \geq 0$.
-Furthermore, the stock capitalization $\mathcal{X}(t)$ as the unique-in-distribution solution of \eqref{kvsmeq}, can be written as a time-changed squared Bessel process.
+is called the square of $m$-dimensional Bessel process started at $x$. $W_t$ is a linear Brownian motion with quadratic variation $\langle W, W \rangle _t = t$, $t \ge 0$. \end{definition} It is shown in \cite{goia2009bessel} that \eqref{eq:besselQ} has a unique strong solution for all $m \geq 0$ and $x \geq 0$.
+The $m$-dimensional Bessel process is the positive square root of $Q_\cdot$